LOADING ...

 And that even the nobles get handled

-Once the cops have chased after and caught 'em
+Once that the cops have after and caught 'em

-And that the ladder of law has no top and no
+And the ladder of law has no top and no bottom

-Who happened to be feelin' that way without warnin'
+Who just happened to be feelin' way without warnin'

-And he spoke through his cloak, deep and distinguished
+And he spoke his cloak, most deep and distinguished

 And handed out strongly, for penalty and